 We are required to obtain your written permission to use or disclose your medical information for the following reasons.
 You may revoke an authorization at any time, in writing, except to the extent that we have acted in reliance on it.

-- Uses and Disclosures of Your Highly Confidential Information: Federal and state law requires special privacy protections for certain highly confidential information including any portion of your medical information that is: (1) psychotherapy notes; or is about (2) mental health and developmental disabilities services; (3) alcohol and drug Treatment; (4) HIV/AIDS testing; (5) sexually transmitted disease(s); (6) genetic testing; (7) child abuse and neglect; (8) abuse of an adult with a disability; (9) sexual assault; or (10) Invitro Fertilization (IVF).
+Uses and Disclosures of Your Highly Confidential Information: Federal and state law may require special privacy protections for any portion of your medical information that is considered “highly confidential information”, including, to the extent applicable, records regarding: (1) psychotherapy notes; (2) mental health and developmental disabilities services; (3) alcohol and drug treatment; (4) HIV/AIDS testing; (5) sexually transmitted disease(s); (6) genetic testing; (7) child abuse and neglect; (8) abuse of an adult with a disability; (9) sexual assault; or (10) invitro fertilization (IVF).
 Before sharing your Highly Confidential Information for a purpose other than as permitted by law, we must obtain your written permission.

 With respect to the medical information maintained by Steward, you have the right:

 - To see and get a copy of your medical information that is used to make decisions about your care and treatment, including your medical and billing records.
 Under certain circumstances, we may deny your request.
 If we do so, we will send you a written notice describing the basis of our denial.
 Requests must be made in writing.
 We may charge a reasonable fee for copying, mailing or other expenses associated with processing a request.
 If your medical information is maintained electronically, you may request a copy of the information in an electronic format.

 - To request a change or amendment to your medical information.
 Requests for an amendment must be made in writing and provide a reason to support the requested amendment.
 We may deny your request under certain circumstances.
 If we deny your request, we will send you a written notice of denial.
 This notice will describe the reason for our denial and your right to submit a written statement disagreeing with the denial.